vladikk/elastic-event-store/README.md

 BODY
 ```

-The Elastic Event Store is opinioned about concurrency control, and the opinion is that concurrency control is mandatory.
+The Elastic Event Store is opinioned about concurrency control: it is mandatory.
 Hence, when committing to an existing stream, you have to specify the expected last changeset of that stream:
 ```sh
 $ curl $EES_URL/streams/stream-aaa-111\?expected_last_changeset=1 \
      --header 'Content-Type: application/json' \